Your rate notice explained

 7. Information

-This information is to remind you to check your differential general rate category is correct for each rate notice you receive by reviewing the rating category statement that is issued with your rate notice and may be viewed on our rates information webpage.
+This note is to remind you to check your differential general rate category when you receive a rate notice by reviewing the Schedule of Rates brochure or Rating Category Statement that is issued with your rate notice.
+This brochure may also be view on our rates information webpage.